Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     Update the Task Definition to the revision you created in the previous lab, then click through the rest of the screens and update the service.

-    Modify your monolith.yml service as follows and take note of the change of type.
+    Modify the service defined in your monolith.yml (from the previous lab) as follows and take note of the type changing from NodePort to LoadBalancer.

     ```
     apiVersion: v1